pgillich/kind-on-dev/README.md

 This repo helps to setup a KinD (and Vagrant+kubeadm) cluster from scratch.

-The solution is make-based, see more details in `Makefile`.
+The solution is make-based, see more details in `Makefile` and `.env`.

 > Warning: This deployment is not secure and must be hardened before using it in production.